asayers/manifesto/README.md

 If a directory contains an existing manifest file, it will be updated.
 If a file hasn't been modified since the manifest was last updated then the hash will be reused.
-This is important, since hashing is potantially an expesive operation.
+This is important, since hashing is potentially an expensive operation.

 ## Motivation